Eyehategod: Outlaw Order

 While Jimmy Bower was busy playing drums for Down, the other four members of Eyehategod formed a side-project called Outlaw Order (abbreviated to OO%).
 The band released a limited edition 7" EP in 2003 called Legalize Crime, which has since been re-released on CD with a bonus live track and is available through Eyehategod's webstore.
 The criminal theme is apparently because at the time of the band's formation all five of the members were on probation, and have consistently been in trouble with the law.
 Mark Shultz is currently serving a prison sentence and so has been replaced by Justin Grisoli.

 The band released their debut album, Dragging Down the Enforcer, on November 10, 2008.

+Artistry

+Musical style and influences

+Eyehategod are a sludge metal band, incorporating heavy, detuned guitar riffs, walls of feedback, and "tortured" vocals.
+James Christopher Monger of AllMusic described the band's sound as "an ugly and uncompromising blend of doomy, blues-y punk, and misanthropic metal," as well as a "combin[ation of] hardcore brutality, narcotized slowness, and Southern rock."
+The band's music also makes frequent use of atonality.
+Alex Deller of Metal Hammer described it as "the sound of hardscrabble survival set to music."
+The band's sound is further characterized by "Sabbath-blasted hardcore riffs."
+In response to an apparent notion conceived by Rob Zombie that "all the good riffs have already been played by Black Sabbath", Mike IX Williams responded: "He’s probably right.
+But you can always switch all that stuff around.
+It depends on the atmosphere, who’s playing it, the guitar sound…there’s a lot of [factors] like that."

+In addition to Black Sabbath, Eyehategod have noted Melvins, Carnivore, The Obsessed, Discharge, Black Flag, Corrosion of Conformity, Celtic Frost, Confessor, and Saint Vitus as key influences to their sound.